yazdan59/SB_TE/README.md

-# Systems Biology for Tissue-Engineering Students (Overview)
+# Systems Biology for Tissue-Engineering Students
+## Overview
+Systems Biology is a field of biological science that aims to integrate all possible information related to molecules and their interactions as a network in various levels (organism, tissue, or living cell).
+This approach employs tools initially established in mathematics, physics, chemistry, and computer sciences.
+Systems Biology goal is to obtain some results which are not easily accessible solely based on reductionism methods with the currently available molecular biology tools.
+During this course, we are going to be familiar with some basics concepts and methods used in the Systems Biology approach.

-# Instructors:
+## Instructors:
 Dr. Yazdan Asgari (yasgari at tums.ac.ir) ([Webpage](https://www.tums.ac.ir/faculties/yasgari))
-# Time & Location:
+## Time & Location:
 Sep-Dec 2019, lectures are held on Tuesdays 10:00 to 12:00 AM at Class#1, School of Advanced Technologies in Medicine, Tehran University of Medical Sciences
-# Exam
+## Exam
 The Score for this course would be taken through several parts including Take Home Exams for every session, some Assignments during the semester, Student' Seminars, and a Final Exam.
-# Lecture Schedule
+## Lecture Schedule
 | Date | Title | Description | Instructor |Reference |
 | --- | --- | --- | --- | --- |
 | 98/6/26 | Introduction | Some Information about Course Contents, References, Exam Strategies, System definition in different contexts | Dr. Asgari | Klipp, et al., Systems Biology in Practice,  John Wiley & Sons, 2005, Chapter 1<br>[(Slide)](/slides/01_Introduction.pdf) |